 The need for a new Act of Parliament

 Because the Trust is governed by statute, such changes to our governance arrangements have to be made by Parliament by way of a Private Bill.
-This was confirmed by the Charity Commission and the Department of Culture Media and Sport in 2020.
+The Charity Commission has given consent for the Trust to proceed with this course of action.

 The Charity Commission has now given consent for the Trust to proceed with this course of action.